repa40x/jenkins-swarm-agent/README.md

-Jenkins Swarm DIND (Docker in Docker) Agent
+Jenkins Swarm Agent
 =====

-This is a docker image meant as a jenkins-swarm enabled slave that has capability to run docker images.
+This is a docker image meant as a jenkins-swarm enabled agent that has capability to run docker images.

 Contains:

 - Docker (1.9.1+)
 - Java
 - Python
+- AWS Cli
-- Supervisord
+- Git

-Can be used as Jenkins slave that can launch containers with docker.
+Can be used as Jenkins swarm agent that can launch containers with docker.

 ### Running